c4v4/cft/README.md

 ### Function Parameters

-Looking around you might notice that most function parameters are annotated, although intuitive, here is the meaning:
+Looking around you might notice that most function parameters are annotated with a tag.
+Although intuitive, here is the meaning:

-- **`in`**: Input, read-only parameters.
+- **`in`**: Input parameter, read-only.
-- **`out`**: Ouput parameter, previous state is ignored and replaced with a new state.
+- **`out`**: Ouput parameter, previous state is ignored and replaced with the new state.
 - **`inout`**: Input/output parameter.
 Both previous and new states are relevant.
 - **`cache`**: Cache object to avoid costly operations (usually memory allocations).
 Input and output states are ignored.